Frederick Colin 14th Earl of Lauderdale. 1868 -1931

 Ian 18th Earl of Lauderdale 1937 -

 Ian is the present chief.
 Born in Belgrade in 1937, he was brought up in New York during the second World War, returning to the UK in 1945.
 He married Ann Paule Clark in 1963 and has two children, Lady Sarah Maitland Parks and John, the The Master of Lauderdale, Viscount Maitland, born in 1965.
+Ann died in 2020, and he married Sarah Lindsay Sasse later thatuear.
 He has homes in England and Scotland.

-The Chief worked in marketing, stockbroking and finally banking, where he was the Senior Regional Manager for Africa and the Middle East for National Westminster Bank, now a part of the Royal Bank of Scotland.
+The Chief worked in marketing, stockbroking and finally banking, where he was the Senior Regional Manager for Africa and the Middle East for National Westminster Bank.
 In this role he travelled to all the countries in the Middle East and many in Africa.

 Following retirement from the bank he established a consultancy advising the London School of Economics on marketing, and also conducted courses in Europe, Africa and Asia on evaluating bank and country risk.